-During the third quarter of 2013, the Board of Directors of the Company approved the Long-term Incentive Plan, which provides for incentive compensation awards to Advisory Senior Managing Directors, excluding executive officers of the Company, who exceed defined benchmark results over a four-year performance period beginning January 1, 2013.
+The Company's Long-term Incentive Plan provides for incentive compensation awards to Advisory Senior Managing Directors, excluding executive officers of the Company, who exceed defined benchmark results over a four-year performance period beginning January 1, 2013.
 These awards will be paid, in cash or Class A Shares, at the Company's discretion, in the two years following the performance period, to Senior Managing Directors employed by the Company at the time of payment.
 These awards are subject to retirement eligibility requirements.
 The Company periodically assesses the probability of the benchmarks being achieved and expenses the probable payout over the requisite service period of the award.
+Compensation expense related to these awards was \$1,513 and \$1,111 for the three months ended March 31, 2015 and 2014, respectively